C.B.C. Monkstown: 50 years at Monkstown Park and school redevelopment

 In 2000 the college celebrated its Golden Jubilee at Monkstown Park.
 The school year began with a ceremonial walk from the old Eblana school site to Monkstown Park.
 Events included a Jubilee Concert and the opening of a wall with the names of all the pupils from the time in Monkstown from 1950 onwards, attended by the President of Ireland, Mary McAleese.

 In 2002 plans for a new school on the site were announced.
 Considerable controversy was caused in 2005 in the national media when it was announced, as CBC would receive a portion of the costs of funding the building despite being a fee-paying school from the Irish state.
 Subsequently, the school proceeded with the project with their own finance.

 In 2007 the Christian Brothers decided to transfer the trusteeship of the school to the Edmund Rice Schools Trust along with 96 other Christian Brothers schools.

-A new 12 classroom building opened in 2014 costing 4.5 million euro.
+A new 12 classroom building opened in 2014.
 This stands alongside the refurbished original 1840s building, the 1965 Sports Hall and the 1987 Administration Block.